-Planning a wedding with no previous experience is guaranteed to be a struggle for most couples.
-With many obstacles to overcome, including the overall cost, we’re created a short guide to help you prepare and relieve any stress from the planning process.
+Planning a wedding with no previous experience is a guaranteed struggle for most couples.
+With many obstacles to overcome we have created a short guide to help you prepare and relieve any stress of the planning process.

 For the most effective wedding planning it’s best to separate every aspect of the wedding into easy-to-follow, manageable steps.
-Knowing the basics of what you want for your wedding is essential to figuring out a wedding budget and sticking to it.
-A wedding budget will also help make sure you’ve planned for everything and nothing has been left out.
 Follow these steps for a straight-forward planning process.

-Discuss your financial situation with your husband-to-be and family because no matter how you’re funding the wedding a budget needs to be set.
-Once you’ve come to an overall spending budget, add an extra 10% to protect yourselves in case anything goes wrong or a forgotten cost pops up.
+Discuss your financial situation with your husband-to-be and family.
+No matter how who’s paying for your wedding a budget needs to be set.
+Once you’ve come to a decision, keep 10% aside in case anything goes wrong and forgotten costs pop up.

 There are several tools to help you create your perfect wedding mood board which we have listed below.
 These can be fantastic for visualising your wedding and finding ideas for your dress, flowers and even the food served on the day.